Welcome to the Research Guide of Data!

 We are working on providing the Research Data Services covering every phase of the Data Lifecycle, from Plan, Collect, Assure, Describe, Preserve, Discover to Integrate and Analyze,(DataOne.org) both for the research projects and the courses.

-The phases of Data Lifecycle can be found in the section of Data Management, in which some resources of Data Analysis/Visualization and Data Repositiory/Sharing are also provided.
+The phases of Data Lifecycle can be found in the section of Research Data Services, in which some resources of Data Analysis/Visualization and Data Repositiory/Sharing are also provided.
 The resources of datasets are still in the section of Data Repository/Sharing.

 If you are looking for some resources about Data Analysis/Visualization, you may want to take a look at here.